sumitsahoo/Kotlin-Coroutine-With-Flow/README.md

 # Kotlin Coroutine With Flow

-This is a simple example of Kotlin Coroutine implementation using MVVM architecture.
+This is a simple example of Kotlin Coroutine and Flow with ViewModel implementation using MVVM architecture.

 ## What you will learn :
 1. MVVM Architecture with repository